Return of the Eight

 Return of the Eight is an adventure module for the Dungeons & Dragons fantasy roleplaying game, set in the game's World of Greyhawk campaign setting.
 The module was published by Wizards of the Coast in 1998 under its recently acquired "TSR" imprint for the second edition Advanced Dungeons & Dragons rules.

 The 64-page module was written by Roger E. Moore and involves several iconic Greyhawk figures and legends, such as Tenser the Archmage.

 Plot summary

 An enemy of the Circle of Eight, "a group of powerful magicians dedicated to preserving the balance between good and evil", has captured one of the Circle's members, Jallarzi Sallavarian.
 The player characters become embroiled in the Circle's machinations as they try to rescue her.
 The characters move from the shantytowns of Greyhawk City, to the fortress-tower of the archmage Tenser, a member of the Circle of Eight who was slain some years ago.
 The characters will ultimately uncover a conspiracy which threatens the world.

 Publication history

-Return of the Eight was the first installment of a series of new material, after TSR restarted the Greyhawk line.
+Return of the Eight was the first publication in a series of new material, after TSR restarted the Greyhawk line.
+It was published in May 1998.